jorgejgnz/ColorGAN/README.md

 ## Training

-For both the discriminator and the generator Adam optimizer with the same parameters has been used.
+Adam optimizer was used for both the discriminator and the generator.
+The parameters used are the same as the ones specified in the original [Pix2Pix paper](https://arxiv.org/abs/1611.07004).

 Starting training using a generator that is reasonably good at coloring images from the first epoch will make GAN training more stable.